Jonathan-Berthe/pro-climber-website-clone/README.md

 ## Description

-This repository contains the files used for generating a clone of the home page of the climber pro Sébastien Berthe's website [pip](http://sebastienberthe.com/), who is my brother.
+This repository contains the files used for generating a clone of the home page of the climber pro Sébastien Berthe's [website](http://sebastienberthe.com/), who is my brother.
 The original website is made with a wordpress template and the use of plugins for the animations (scroll animations, buttons animations, navbar burger...).

 - Original website: http://sebastienberthe.com/
 - Clone website: https://sebastienberthe-clone.netlify.app/

+All the source code's files are in the assets folder.

 ## DEMO